akibhaider/Pomodoro_Timer/README.md

 ## Features

-- **Play/Pause Button**: Start or pause your work session with a simple click.
+- **Pause Anytime**: Start or pause your work session with a simple click and halt the timer at any moment if you need to step away.
 - **Auto-Activation**: The timer automatically starts the next session, ensuring smooth transitions between work and break periods.
 - **Short Breaks**: After each work session, enjoy a short break to recharge.
 - **Long Breaks**: Take a longer break after a set number of work sessions to maintain productivity.
 - **Timer Switching**: Easily switch between work and break timers to adapt to your workflow.
-- **Halting Timer**: Pause the timer at any moment if you need to step away.

 ## How to Use